SansGuidon/bookmarks/README.md

 * [Triin Linamagi](https://www.fastcompany.com/3044519/7-of-the-most-common-reasons-startups-fail) - (2015) The Most Common Reasons Startups Fail
 * [Kevin J. Delaney](https://qz.com/846530/something-weird-happens-to-companies-when-they-hit-150-people/) - (2016) Something weird happens to companies when they hit 150 people
 * [Isaac Park](https://www.pathosethos.com/2017/09/28/founder-problem-youre-the-reason-your-startup-doesnt-grow/) - (2017) Founder Problem: I’m The Reason My Startup Doesn’t Grow
+* [Shoshanna Solomon](https://www.timesofisrael.com/as-startups-grow-founders-need-to-learn-to-let-go/) - (2018) As startups grow, founders need to learn to let go
+> As your company grows you have to get used to the fact that you cannot be involved in all the aspects of the company.
+To delegate is hard
+> Delegating, he said, is another tough thing to do.
+“The key is to hire people who are more intelligent than you, to find people who are super, super smart, ”

 ## Cryptocurrency
 > News